goliatone/menagerie/docs/DOCUMENTATION.md

 ![deployment-add](./screenshots/deployment-add.png)

-We can see that de Deployment has been successfully created.
+We can see that the Deployment has been successfully created.

 ![deployment-list-created](./screenshots/deployment-list-created.png)